Marquise Brown Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Brown racked up 42 receiving yards in his lone career matchup against the Rams, 42.0 more than his over/under in Sunday's game.
+- Against the Rams, Brown put up 42 receiving yards in his single career matchup, 42.0 more than his over/under for Sunday's game.

-- This week Brown will face the NFL's 25th-ranked pass defense (262.6 yards allowed per game).
+- The Rams have the NFL's 25th-ranked pass defense this season, surrendering 262.6 yards per game through the air.

-- The Rams' defense is second in the NFL, giving up 1.0 passing touchdowns per game.
+- The Rams' defense is second in the league, giving up 1.0 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Bengals, Brown reeled in five passes for 44 yards while being targeted nine times.
+- Against the Bengals last week, Brown was targeted nine times and picked up 44 yards on five receptions.

-- Over his last three outings, Brown has totaled 128 yards on 20 catches, averaging 42.7 yards per game on 31 targets.
+- Brown's stat line over his last three games shows 20 catches for 128 yards.
+He put up 42.7 receiving yards per game and was targeted 31 times.

 Brown's Baltimore Teammates